 Colorado wildfires drag on later than normal, break records

 DENVER (AP) — Orange skies, winds gusting up to 70 mph, smoke tornadoes and hazardous air.
-While it could be an apocalyptic scene out of a movie, it’s become the reality of Colorado’s wildfire season.
+While it could be an apocalyptic scene out of a movie, it has become the reality of Colorado’s wildfire season.

 Normally, snow helps tamp down the devastation by this time of year, but drought across Colorado and warming temperatures have dragged out the season, fire scientist Jennifer Balch said.